Aniline: Uses

 Aniline is predominantly used for the preparation of methylenedianiline and related compounds by condensation with formaldehyde.
 The diamines are condensed with phosgene to give methylene diphenyl diisocyanate, a precursor to urethane polymers.

 Most aniline is consumed in the production of methylenedianiline, a precursor to polyurethanes.

 Other uses include rubber processing chemicals (9%), herbicides (2%), and dyes and pigments (2%).
 As additives to rubber, aniline derivatives such as phenylenediamines and diphenylamine, are antioxidants.
-Illustrative of the drugs prepared from aniline is paracetamol (acetaminophen, Tylenol).
+The drug paracetamol (acetaminophen, Tylenol) is prepared from aniline.
 The principal use of aniline in the dye industry is as a precursor to indigo, the blue of blue jeans.

 Cake of indigo dye, which is prepared from aniline.

 Aniline oil is also used for mushroom identification.
 Kerrigan's 2016 Agaricus of North America P45: (Referring to Schaffer's reaction) "In fact I recommend switching to the following modified test.
 Frank (1988) developed an alternative formulation in which aniline oil is combined with glacial acetic acid (GAA, essentially distilled vinegar) in a 50:50 solution.
 GAA is a much safer, less reactive acid.
 This single combined reagent is relatively stable over time.
 A single spot or line applied to the pileus (or other surface).
 In my experience the newer formulation works as well as Schaffer's while being safer and more convenient."